 Composite flour is defined as a mixture of flours obtained from tubers which rich in starch such as cassava, yam, and protein-rich flour and cereals, with or without wheat flour that created to satisfy specific functional characteristics and nutrient composition (Noorfarahzila et al., 2014).
 The composite flours utilization has several benefits for developing countries such as Nigeria in terms of food nutrient enhancement, under-exploited crops utilization, thus, disabling them from going extinct and reducing the importation of wheat flour, thereby saving of foreign exchange (Hasmadi et al., 2014; Aparana, 2018).
 The bakery products that are made from composite flour are typically of good quality that can prevent the onset of degenerative diseases that have been associated with the current fast paced lifestyle that is now very common.
-Some properties of pastries that are made from these products may be different from those made from wheat flour, with an increased nutritional value and appearance (Hasmadi et al., 2014; Chillo et al., 2019).
+Some properties of pastries that are made from composite flour are similar to wheat flour-based products, though the texture and the properties of these products may be different from those made from wheat flour, with an increased nutritional value and appearance (Hasmadi et al., 2014; Chillo et al., 2019).